ibm-cloud-docs/openshift/openshift_integrations_partnerships.md

 Sysdig Monitor is provided by {{site.data.keyword.mon_full_notm}}, an {{site.data.keyword.cloud_notm}} platform service that you can use with your cluster. {{site.data.keyword.mon_full_notm}} is operated by Sysdig in partnership with IBM.
 {: shortdesc}

-To use Sysdig Monitor in your cluster, you must provision an instance of {{site.data.keyword.mon_full_notm}} in your {{site.data.keyword.cloud_notm}} account and configure your cluster as a metrics source.
+To use Sysdig Monitor in your classic or VPC cluster, you must provision an instance of {{site.data.keyword.mon_full_notm}} in your {{site.data.keyword.cloud_notm}} account and configure your cluster as a metrics source.
 After the cluster is configured, metrics are automatically collected and forwarded to your {{site.data.keyword.mon_full_notm}} service instance.
 You can use the {{site.data.keyword.mon_full_notm}} dashboard to access your metrics.

 For more information, see [Analyze metrics for an app that is deployed in a Kubernetes cluster](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-kubernetes_cluster).